What Is a Mortgage Pre-Approval and How it Works

 They do not have to rush when a home of your dreams comes up on the market.

-Things To Avoid While In The Pre-Approval Process
+Things To Avoid While in The Pre-Approval Process

 Once home buyers are issued a pre-approval, they should avoid doing certain things until they close on the home loan.
 Do not apply for new credit.
 Under no circumstances buy a new car.
 A car loan can destroy pre-approval if borrowers have higher debt-to-income ratios.
 Car payments are higher because they are amortized over three to seven years are often issues on borrowers with higher DTI.